trothr/blog/Richard/2020/20200102-dont-want-to-feel.md

 ## Angry at God

 If I didn't KNOW that God loves us, I'd think he was laughing at me.
-Right now, it's hard to remember some of these things.
-Right now, I'll hear that supernatural laughter and forget it's the Tormentor, not the Lord.
+Right now, it's hard to remember some of these things, when it's from God and when it's not.
+Right now, I'll hear that ethereal laughter and forget it's some tormentor, not the Lord.

 "Hah!
 This is how your DAD felt!"